Tell us about your studio setup.

-1. A Fender Jazzmaster my wife got me as a wedding gift, thesaurus for songwriting, UTA preamp, SM57, Fender Princeton (Blackface)
+Fender Jazzmaster my wife got me as a wedding gift, thesaurus for songwriting, UTA preamp, SM57, Fender Princeton (Blackface)

 What was your career path?
 How long have you been doing this?

 I have been recording and mixing for over 6 years now.
-I am currently producing and mixing full time as well as an assistant to Sam Pura at The Panda Studios in Fremont for Sam Pura.
+I am currently producing and mixing full time as well as an assistant to Sam Pura at The Panda Studios.
 I came up recording and mixing anyone who would let me and spending every penny I made on instruments and microphones.
 I go to a number of recording and mixing workshops every year.
 I believe you can always get better at what you do.